-Includes correspondence dealing with county surveys; a paper by E. C. Branson and Dickey, "How Farm Tenants Live;" and an outline on the county church.
+Includes correspondence concerning county surveys, a paper by E. C. Branson and Dickey, "How Farm Tenants Live", and an outline on the county church.

 Includes correspondence regarding various county surveys.

-Includes correspondence dealing with various county surveys; a report made at the University of Chicago, "1923 Report of Local Community Research."
+Includes correspondence concerning various county surveys and a report made at the University of Chicago, "1923 Report of Local Community Research."

 Includes correspondence discussing the results of various county surveys.

-Includes correspondence dealing with county surveys and court cases.
+Includes correspondence concerning county surveys, research assistants, and court cases.

-Includes correspondence and other material dealing with county surveys, a survey of the Chapel Hill (N.C.)
+1930: Includes correspondence and other material concerning county surveys, a survey of the Chapel Hill (N.C.)
 Mosquito Control, and the Chapel Hill budget for 1929-1930.

 Includes survey material on credit unions and savings banks.